SteffenPL/SteffenPL.github.io/_projects/partially_kinetic_systems.markdown

 Your browser does not support the video tag.
 </video>

-The constraint is already visualised by its contour lines in the plot, however, it is the nonlinear function
+The constraint in this setting is given by the nonlinear function

 $$
 g(r,Q_j) = \sin(\frac{q}{10})/(1+r^2) + \frac{q}{10}.
 $$

-Near the plato of the contour lines, the blue dots move very fast in $$r$$ direction and are almost constant in $$q$$ direction.
+Near the plateau of the contour lines, the blue dots move very fast in $$r$$ direction and are almost constant in $$q$$ direction.
 At this point all kinetic energy of the particles is transferred to the macroscopic system.
 Later, the particles obtain kinetic energy again.